diguifi/Dude-TopDown/README.md

         - use your package manager to install 'pip' (Ex - 'sudo apt-get install pip')
         - run 'pip install pygame'

-# TODOs

-- ~Animation of genetic pool methods when passing a level~ (must be improved)
-- Code refactoring to make the game loop and variables part of an object
-- New maps for levels
-- Better in-game UI
-- ~Optimize music and sounds for better sync~
-- General optimization

 # Explanation

 The game itself doesnt make clear of what is happening on the Genetic Algorithm mode, so I'll try to sum it up here (i'm also planning a video explaining how it works, and for the 1.0 release I also aim for an in-game option that explains the game, like a "How it works" option on the menu).